 In his letter to the Romans (Roman 4th through 8th chapters), the Apostle Paul bluntly, although lengthily, posits the committed stand: neither the (Levitical) laws of circumcision, nor works, nor deeds merit salvation.
 Christ is the only answer.
 What more is there to be said?
 “For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord,” (Romans 8:38-39).

 Paul discusses “Grace” throughout chapters four through eight.
-Consequently, we will focus on Grace during our assembly.
-Who are the benefactors and beneficiaries of grace?
-What are the requirements to receive grace?
-We will examine the mindset and conditions of the Roman converts and how does one fall from grace?
+During this year's General Assemby, we will focus our attention on the bible concept of Grace.
+Who are the benefactors and beneficiaries of Grace?
+What are the requirements to receive Grace?
+We will examine the mindset and conditions of the Roman converts and how one falls from Grace?
 Most importantly, we will discuss Grace and share our hope for today.